hyperledger-archives/fabric-sdk-rest/README.md

 `-t` option to use HTTPS when running the server, as well as running the above commands to generate keys, if they don't already exist.

+## Starting the server
+In the directory for fabric-client run the command `node .`.

+To see all command line options run `node . --help`.

 ## License
 <a rel="license"